WillTheWater/WillTheWater/README.md

 *"Waste no more time arguing about what a good game should be.
 Make one."*

 Stoic Ronin Studio was founded on the belief that honest, disciplined craft is the only way to build worlds worth visiting.
-We don’t just want to build games; but build them with an uncompromising commitment to technical control and meaningful storytelling.
+We don’t just want to build games; but build them with an uncompromising commitment to technical understanding and meaningful storytelling.

-**Current Project:** The Catalyst of Quoralis — A 2D isometric story-driven RPG built using the Water Engine.
+**Current Project:** The Catalyst of Quoralis: An isometric story-driven RPG built using the Water Engine.

 </div>